andrewwoods/opal/README.md

 # Opal

-unix/linux dotfiles and utilities, reusable across machines and users, for people who love the command line
+A command line framework for Bash users

 Each developer creates their own dotfiles.
 There's often a lot of copying